Arthur Atkinson (politician, born 1863)

 Arthur Alfred Richmond Atkinson (5 August 1863 – 26 March 1935) was a New Zealand barrister and solicitor, Member of Parliament and Wellington City Councillor.

-Early life and family
+Early life and education

 Atkinson was born in New Plymouth, New Zealand, in 1872, the son of Arthur Atkinson and Jane Maria Richmond.
 On his father's side he was the nephew of Harry Atkinson.
 On his mother's side he was the nephew of (Christopher) William Richmond, James Crowe Richmond and Henry Richmond.
 In 1900, he married temperance and women's suffrage campaigner Lily May Kirk in Wellington.
 After the death of his wife in 1921, Atkinson remarried Emma Maud Banfield, a nursing educator awarded the Royal Red Cross in 1917, in London in 1923.

 He was educated at Nelson College in New Zealand and Clifton College in England.
 After studying at Corpus Christi College, Oxford, Atkinson was called to the Bar by Lincoln's Inn in 1887, before returning to New Zealand the same year.